-"Earned Income" means your total wages, compensation and gross income from self-employment reported or required to be reported on an income tax return.
-On an annual basis, for U.S. taxpayers, this includes: (a) the sum of Line 7 (Wages, salaries, tips, etc.), Line 12 (Business income or loss), and Line 21 (Other income) of IRS Form 1040; or (b) Line 1 (Wages, salaries, tips) of IRS Form 1040EZ, as reported or required to be reported on U.S. federal income tax returns.
-Earned Income also includes any non-cash consideration received or deemed earned by you, directly or indirectly, including, but not limited to, contributions to qualified and non-qualified deferred compensation and retirement benefit plans, fringe benefits not reported as wages for compensation, income and distributions from your active participation in any entity, and equity rights or deferred compensation generated or attributable to the current period of your employment.
-In addition, Earned Income includes any amounts earned by or payable to you, directly or indirectly, as a result of your provision of services to a related party.
-If you file tax returns jointly with your spouse, your Earned Income shall not include any income earned solely by your spouse, as demonstrated by you to Company's satisfaction.
-At its discretion, Company may estimate your Earned Income using documentation other than your U.S. federal income tax return, provided that the documentation is another verifiable source acceptable to Company.
+"Earned Income" means your total wage, compensation and self-employment gross income reported or required to be reported on an income tax return.
+On an annual basis for U.S. taxpayers this includes the sum of Line 7 (Wages, salaries, tips, etc.), Line 12 (Business income or loss), and Line 21 (Other income) of IRS Form 1040 or Line 1 (Wages, salaries, tips) of IRS Form 1040EZ on U.S. federal income tax returns.
+For the avoidance of doubt, "Earned Income" also includes any non-cash consideration received by you, directly or indirectly, or that is deemed earned, including but not limited to, contributions to qualified and non-qualified deferred compensation and retirement benefit plans, fringe benefits not reported as wages for compensation, income from your active participation in any entity, and equity rights or deferred compensation generated or attributable to the current period of your employment.
+Such income shall also include any amounts earned or payable, directly or indirectly to a related party as a result of your services during the year.
+If you file your tax return jointly with your spouse, your Earned Income shall not include any income you can demonstrate to our satisfaction is earned solely by your spouse.
+In our discretion, we may estimate your Earned Income using documentation other than your U.S. federal income tax return, provided the documentation is another verifiable source acceptable to us.